 What Should You Look For in a Natural Lipstick?

 As with all cosmetics, start by reading the label.
-Make sure all the ingredients are natural and organic, and watch out for hidden ingredients (here’s looking at you, fragrance!).
-It never hurts to check the product on the EWG Cosmetic Database, where they inspect for safety and rate most cosmetics on the market.
+Make sure the ingredients are natural and organic, and watch out for hidden chemicals (here's looking at you, fragrance!).
+It never hurts to check the product on the EWG Cosmetic Database, where they list items they’ve inspected for safety and rate most cosmetics on the market.

 How Can I Make Natural Lipstick Last?